 If you want to turn an uncompletable task back into a completable task, you just need to remove the * and space from the beginning of the task’s name.

 How can I tell the difference between a completable task and an uncompletable task?

-Completable tasks have a checkbox to the left of their task name, whereas uncompletable tasks do not have a checkbox.
+Completable tasks have a circle to the left of their task name, whereas uncompletable tasks do not have a circle.